What is rekonf application?

 For begining you will need at least two machines.
 For test you can do everything on one too.
 Rekonf could be also launched on any virtual machine to manage its configs.
 So we will get your admin’s computer and at least one node.
 On each of them install rekonf package and libdinemic on Ubuntu 18.04:

-For other distributions browse packages.dinemic.io and select proper distribution and the same version of packets as above.
-Alternatively get sources from gitlab.cloudover.io/dinemic/ and install at your own.
+For other distributions and architectures browse packages.dinemic.io, and select proper distribution and the same version of packets as above.
+Alternatively get sources from gitlab.ccom/dinemic/ and compile at your own.

 Finally, let’s install above files: